beaflowers/IndependentStudy/Needles/Journal.md

+<h2>October 20th 2025 - Progression and Failure</h2>
+Okay, spent a bit programming and testing a tilt switch.
+Pretty simple, pull down schematic, when sensor is flat nothing happens, when it is moved (kinda far - at least 90 degrees it seems) it prints to the console and a LED lights up.

+Thinking this will be more effective than a capacitive sensor..
+Since by default the touch sensor will be touching skin (it'll be inside skin!) something that requiries more in terms of movement might be more effective/actually work.

+My concerns are that the level of tilt required would be way too painful??
+I'm going to have the sensor out on some wires, so it's not like the needle in someone's skin needs to be bent, but I'm unsure what that pressure will feel like for the controller person.

+Thought maybe let's try something more senstiive, so started building out something with the MPU6050 sensor, that has a gyroscope that senses position and acceleration... which would be cool to try and get more articulate information, and maybe have the LED set to light up with a lesser tilt, but...
+I can't hook this big ass chip to someone's skin???
+At least I don't think so.
+And it's the whole chip that needs to be tilted.
+It'd look ugly - just a random circuitboard and 4 gangly wires going back to the Pico W...
+Cool to work/learn with a new sensor though.
+This would def work better embedded in something, so maybe we're going back to a clothing wearable....?

+I've been testing the needles sans-skin by sticking them in my pants and wiring up from there.
+I forgot I had one in there and stabbed myself a little bit, which...
+I dunno, good be interesting to incorporate that sort of bodily awareness/intentionality on purpose.
+Especially since then it wouldn't depend on getting someone over to stab with needles, which isn't like super inconvenient, but not something I can do entirely independently.

 <h2>October 16th 2025 - Initialization</h2>

 Had to reference my own past work for the easiest way to get the MPR 121 sensor set up again properly, so that was nice.
 Haha.
 Also decided to work with Thonny rather than PyCharm, I have no idea why an old prof insisted on PyCharm, but it's so bulky and unnecessary for what I'm doing, Thonny has a built in very very simple terminal system and is so helpful.
 (Bidirectional framing coming in strong here.)